 The concept of a ketogenic menu plan from someone unfamiliar with doing the diet healthfully may assume that all those on a low-carb, high-fat diet eat is bacon and butter, to the exclusion of any dark leafy greens or other low-glycemic produce—wrong!

 In addition to providing an abundance of nutrition, serving up a few additional sides of sautéed kale throughout the week also includes fiber which aids in digestion and regularity—a challenge for some following a carnivore or zero-carb dietary approach to keto.

-Also, other low-carb keto veggie staples like Brussels sprouts, cauliflower, and mushrooms all come in handy to round out the flavor and nutritional profile of your keto diet plan that provides an abundance of nutrients to cultivate healthy hair.
+Also, other low-carb keto veggie staples like Brussels sprouts, cauliflower, and mushrooms all come in handy to round out the flavor and nutritional profile of your keto diet plan that are chock-full of nutrients to cultivate healthy hair.